These Soft Batch Double Chocolate Chip Cookies are truly a chocolate lover’s dream come true.

 Shaping the Cookie Dough

-Once you shape the balls of dough (don’t worry – they’ll hold their shape) you need to flatten the balls with the palm of your hand, to help the cookies spread evenly in the oven.
+Once you shape the balls of dough (don’t worry – they’ll hold their shape) you need to flatten the balls with the palm of your hand, to encourage the cookies to spread evenly in the oven.
 Using a stainless steel spring-loaded cookie scoop will make this job go even faster!

 Why Use a Cookie Scoop?